 - When the oil is hot, add the tofu in - being careful to keep them apart and not overcrowd it so they don't stick together.

 - Pan fry each surface of the tofu until it is golden brown and crispy.
 Remove it and set it aside once it is done.

 Putting It Together

 - In a large bowl, place 1 ½ cups of cooked rice at the bottom of the bowl.

-- Toss a few pieces of tofu with 1 ½ teaspoon of garlic lemongrass soy to lightly coat it.
+- In a small bowl, toss a few pieces of tofu with 1 ½ teaspoons of garlic lemongrass soy to lightly coat it.

 - Arrange all the fresh produce, seaweed, pickled onions (optional), shiitake mushroom (optional) and crispy tofu over the rice.

 - Drizzle 1 ½ tablespoons of garlic lemongrass soy over everything and garnish with green onions and sesame seeds and enjoy!